SCCapstone/CCChatbot/README.md

 Dialog for testing the angular chatbot is provided on the support page.

-Open the calendar to view appointment.
+Open the calendar to view all appointments.

 Angular Chatbot reads and writes to DB.
 Engages the user about their internet connection.
+Books appointments using Google Calendar.

 # Authors
 ### Jahred Danker